CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

    Workarounds
    Is there a way for users to fix or remediate the vulnerability without upgrading?

-   // set up rate limiter: maximum of five requests per minute var RateLimit = require('express-rate-limit');
+   //Set up rate limiter: maximum of five requests per minute var RateLimit = require('express-rate-limit');
    var limiter = new RateLimit({
    windowMs: 1601000, // 1 minute
    max: 5
    });

-   // apply rate limiter to all requests app.use(limiter);
+   //Apply rate limiter to all requests app.use(limiter);

    Added the above code in app.js